Tramlink

-London Trams, previously Tramlink and Croydon Tramlink, is a light rail tram system serving Croydon and surrounding areas in South London, England.
-It began operation in 2000, the first tram system in the London region since 1952.
-It is managed by London Trams, a public body part of Transport for London (TfL), and has been operated by FirstGroup since 2017.
-Tramlink is one of two light rail networks in Greater London, the other being the Docklands Light Railway.
+Tramlink, previously Croydon Tramlink and currently branded as London Trams, is a light rail tram system serving Croydon and surrounding areas in South London, England.
+It is the first operational tram system serving the London region since 1952.
+Tramlink is presently managed by London Trams, a public body part of Transport for London (TfL), and has been operated by FirstGroup since 2017.
+It is one of two light rail networks in Greater London, the other being the Docklands Light Railway.
+Tramlink is the fourth-busiest light rail network in the UK behind the Docklands Light Railway, Manchester Metrolink and Tyne and Wear Metro.

+Studies for the delivery of a modern-day tram system in Croydon began in the 1960s and detailed planning was performed in the 1980s.
+Approval of the scheme was received in 1990 and, following a competitive tender process, construction and initial operation of the tramway was undertaken by Tramtrack Croydon (TC) via a 99-year Private Finance Initiative (PFI) contract.
+The official opening of Tramlink took place on 10 May 2000; by the end of the year three routes were operational.
 The network consists of 39 stops along 28 km of track, on a mixture of street track shared with other traffic, dedicated track in public roads, and off-street track consisting of new rights-of-way, former railway lines, and one right-of-way where the Tramlink track runs parallel to a third rail-electrified Network Rail line.
 The network's lines coincide in central Croydon, with eastern termini at Beckenham Junction, Elmers End and New Addington, and a western terminus at Wimbledon, where there is an interchange for London Underground.

-Tramlink is the fourth-busiest light rail network in the UK behind the Docklands Light Railway, Manchester Metrolink and Tyne and Wear Metro.
+Since its original opening, the tram network has been expanded and additional rolling stock has been purchased.
+During 2008, TfL took over Tramlink operations, ending the PFI and making the company a subsidiary of TfL.
+Additional rolling stock was introduced during the early 2010s.
+Furthermore, numerous extensions to the network have been discussed, the most recent of which is the Sutton Link, an extension to connect Sutton to Colliers Wood.
+Sutton Link was paused in 2020 until funding can be secured.
+In the 2020s, TfL began work to order new trams for the system.